-To prepare and implement the EDCTC Regional Transportation Plan (RTP) and coordinate with partner agencies on the development and amendment of the El Dorado County components of SACOG's Metropolitan Transportation Plan (MTP).
+To implement the EDCTC Regional Transportation Plan (RTP) and coordinate with partner agencies on the development and amendment of the El Dorado County components of SACOG's Metropolitan Transportation Plan (MTP).

 The RTP and MTP are required by state and federal law (respectively) and provide the means for EDCTC and the larger six-county SACOG region to establish transportation goals, policies, and funding strategies, and to identify projects needing to be implemented over a 20-year time horizon.
-The current EDCTC RTP was adopted in September 2015, and the SACOG MTP/Sustainable Communities Strategy (SCS) for 2036 was adopted in February 2016.
+The current EDCTC RTP was adopted in November 2020, and the SACOG MTP/Sustainable Communities Strategy (SCS) for 2036 was adopted in November 2019.

 EDCTC is required to update the RTP every five years in compliance with guidelines established by the California Transportation Commission.
-The next EDCTC RTP is due in 2020 and the process started in 2018.
+The next EDCTC RTP will be due in 2025.
 The RTP is the primary planning document produced by EDCTC and provides the policy basis for all major transportation infrastructure funding programs within the jurisdiction of the Commission.